KDMG/ReLIGn-tool/README.md

   <img src="src/resources/logo.png" alt="Diagram" width="300"/>
 </p>

+The tool was presented at the [7th International Conference on Process Mining (ICPM 2025)](https://icpmconference.org/2025/) in Montevideo, Uruguay, where it received the Best Demo Award 🏆.

 This project provides a tool for process Model Repairing supported by Local Instance Graphs, following the approach described in the article [*Model repair supported by frequent anomalous local instance graphs*](https://www.google.com/search?client=safari&rls=en&q=model+repair+supported+by&ie=UTF-8&oe=UTF-8).
-A demonstration of the tool is available at this [link](https://youtu.be/wafwsUPTees)
+A demonstration of the tool is available at this [link](https://youtu.be/wafwsUPTees).

 ## Requirements